+Looking back at the list of necessary components of a satisfactory solution to the measurement problem presented in section 2, we see that, so far, our model seems promising.
+To begin with, it is fully formulated in precise, mathematical terms and, as long as the CSL parameter is small enough, it reduces to standard quantum mechanics at the microscopic level.
 Regarding an explanation of why we never seem to encounter certain macroscopic superpositions allowed by the standard theory, above we made an important distinction between two different scenarios to explain away: i) superpositions of incompatible perceptions and ii) well-defined perceptions of a macroscopic system in a superposition of different positions.
 It is clear that our model takes care of the first complication by not letting those states last for long.
 As with standard collapse schemes, one could worry that our model could lead either to a Zeno-type problem, in which conscious states freeze, or to superpositions of conscious states that we could actually experience.
-However, the same value for the collapse parameter λ that allows for the construction of empirically successful standard collapse models, would also do the trick here.8
+However, the same value for the collapse parameter λ that allows for the construction of empirically successful standard collapse models, would also do the trick here.12

 One might find puzzling the idea of there being superpositions of conscious states that we fail to notice.
 However, it is easy to make sense of the distinction between the experience we have and what we notice, by means of the conceptual distinction between consciousness and cognitive access-or between phenomenal consciousness and access consciousness (Block, 2002).
 The point is that the things we come to "notice" depend upon the availability of information for thought.
 Although we often say, in ordinary language, that we are conscious of such and such, just in case we "notice" such and such, the term 'consciousness' in the discussion refers exclusively to our subjective experience.
-It is then an open empirical question whether the mechanisms that underlie our subjective experience depend upon those that make the information available for though.
+It is then an open empirical question whether the mechanisms that underlie our subjective experience depend upon those that make the information available for thought.
 And there is strong empirical evidence-endorsed by the proponents of IIT (Tononi and Koch, 2015)-suggesting a response in the negative (Block, 2011, 2014; Sebastián, 2014).
-In this case, just as there are changes in the external world we miss because they are too quick for our perceptual system to register them,9 if the time during which our conscious states enter into a superposition is short enough-something that depends, as we have seen, upon the value of the collapse parameter λ -we would miss that as they are too quick for the corresponding access-process to register them: for us to notice them.10
+In this case, just as there are changes in the external world we miss because they are too quick for our perceptual system to register them,13 if the time during which our conscious states enter into a superposition is short enough-something that depends, as we have seen, upon the value of the collapse parameter λ -we would miss that as they are too quick for the corresponding access-process to register them: for us to notice